VSWeatherfield/VSWeatherfield/README.md

 # 👋 Hi, there!
-My name is Vladimir Smirnov and I am:
+My name is Vladimir and I am:
 - currently getting my Bachelor's degree in Applied Math and CS at [MIPT DIHT](https://mipt.ru/education/departments/fpmi/)
 - interested in Machine Learnig and Software Engineering
 #### Connect with me